the-write-one/datadog-quickstart/QuickStart.md

 Here are the steps for the Quick Start Guide for the Datadog product.
-The detailed, easy-to-follow documentation found on the Datadog website, combined with prior experience in related areas, were essential to completing the varied tasks presented in this guide.
+The detailed, easy-to-follow documentation found on the Datadog website, combined with prior experience in related areas, are essential for completing the varied tasks presented in this guide.

 ## Prerequisites - Setting up the environment